Subscribe to this page and other PTET emails

 Note: An electing entity cannot make estimated tax payments after filing a return.

 An electing entity may apply its estimated PTET payments only to its New York State PTET or New York City PTET liabilities, not to any other taxes.
-In addition, it cannot transfer payments between related entities or individuals.
+In addition, it cannot transfer payments between related entities or different tax types, including individuals.

 If an electing entity fails to pay on time or pays less than it owes, it is subject to penalty and interest charges based on the rules in Article 22.
 Taxpayers may not apply the annualized installment method under Tax Law § 685(c)(4) to reduce or eliminate underpayment penalties.

 Example: A partnership’s fiscal year is March 1, 2021, through February 28, 2022.
 Although the partnership reports its income for Article 22 purposes on a 2021 Form IT-204, Partnership Return, the partnership will make its PTET election for the 2022 PTET taxable year by its due date and file its PTET return by March 15, 2023.